 return to the passed elevator and take it down.
 Several nasty fights later,

-you’ll have that wonderful Flute in your hands.
-Good for you, we’re half done.
+youll have that wonderful Flute in your hands.
+Good for you, were half done.

 Time to backtrack...AGAIN.